 Definitely use that more.

-Sure, it connects easily enough, and is great for adding a post on the fly.
-But, with no html editing possibly with ScribeFire, in the browser, I’m finding myself going back to the blog anyway to fine-tune the styling.
+It connects easily enough and is great for adding uncomplicated posts, like this one, on the fly.
+There’s no html editing possible with ScribeFire, in the browser – UPDATE: I think there is now!
+Top marks – and it can be a bit clunky to use so sometimes I find myself going back to the blog to fine-tune the styling.

 And, while it looks great to be able to access and edit any of your blog content form the browser window – and it’s heaps quicker to navigate and save than with the WordPress engine – the downside is that when you get back to WordPress, if your editing is set to an html view, then you’ll find all of your previously beautifully laid-out code, now pulverised into a heap, slowing down future edits.